 The movement toward greater energy efficiency isn't slowing down.

-Whether the Band C deadline lands in 2028 or 2030, landlords who plan now, secure available EPC grants for landlords, and invest wisely will be the ones who remain profitable.
+With the clear 2030 deadline now confirmed (and the 2028 interim deadline removed), landlords who plan now, secure available EPC grants for landlords, and invest wisely will be the ones who remain profitable.

 Don't wait until the deadline hits to seek out funding.
 Take control of your portfolio's financial data today.
 Create your free Landlord Studio account today.